DataGomes/ReportRAG/README.md

 # Report Generator

-This library generates reports based on scientific literature queries using Scopus, Voyage AI, and OpenaiAI.
+This library generates reports based on scientific literature queries using Scopus, Voyage AI, and OpenAI.

 ## Installation